ctkelley/NotebookSIAMFANL/README.md

 ## If you know what to do

 - Clone this repository.
 Put the directory in your Julia load path
-- Fire up an IJulia notebook and open FA.ipynb
+- Fire up an IJulia notebook and open SIAMFANL.ipynb
 - Follow the directions